anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 This reference architecture provides optionality in terms of pluggable components such as service mesh and other plugins that might be used, however the focus of the reference architecture is on the abstracted interfaces and features that are required for workload management and execution.

-Chapter 5 of the Reference Model (RM) describes the [hardware](../../../ref_model/ref_model/chapters/chapter05.md#5.4) and [software](../../../ref_model/ref_model/chapters/chapter05.md#52-nfvi-sw-profiles-features-and-requirements) profiles, which are descriptions of the capabilities and features that the NFVI offer to the workloads.
+Chapter 5 of the Reference Model (RM) describes the [hardware](../../../ref_model/ref_model/chapters/chapter05.md#5.4) and [software](../../../ref_model/ref_model/chapters/chapter05.md#52-nfvi-sw-profiles-features-and-requirements) profiles, which are descriptions of the capabilities and features that the NFVI offers to the workloads.
 As of v2.0, Figure 5-3 in the RM (also shown below) depicts a high level view of the software profile features that apply to each instance profile (Basic, Network Intensive, Compute Intensive).
 For more information on the instance profiles please read [RM Chapter 4, section 4.2.4](../../../ref_model/chapters/chapter04.md#4.2.4).

 <p align="center"><img src="../../../ref_model/figures/RM_chap5_fig_5_3_SW_profile.png" width="80%"/></p>
 <p align="center"><b>Figure 5-3 (from RM):</b> NFVI software profiles</p>